 - Send this completed paperwork to the new bank, with a note of the desired switching date.
 (As a parent or guardian, you will probably need to help them with the paperwork.)

-Widely regarded as the greatest board game of capitalism, competition and business strategy, more than 250m Monopoly games have been sold since 1903 3.
+Widely regarded as the greatest board game of capitalism, competition and business strategy.
 The value of money can be learnt while travelling around the board.
 And don’t forget to collect £200 when you pass Go.

 Watching money movies

 Most teens love movies, and there are some great money movies that bring the whole subject to life.
 Here are a few of our favourites:

 - Wall Street (rating 15): 1980s classic about stock broking in New York, including the debatable line “greed is good”.

 - Brewster’s Millions (rating 15): Comedy that challenges protagonist ‘Brewster’ to spend $30m in 30 days, if he is to inherit $300m from his great uncle.

 - The Italian Job (rating PG): Michael Caine leads his crazy gang as they attempt to steal gold from Italy.